David Berman (actor)

 Behind the scenes, Berman co-founded Entertainment Research Consultants (ERC) with former CSI alum, Jon Wellner.
 ERC has worked on dozens of productions including CSI, CSI: Miami, Bones, The Blackist, Zoo, Dopesick, and Rizzoli & Isles.

 As an actor, Berman has a recurring role as Dr. Ogden Maguire on the NBC drama, The Blacklist.
 Other acting credits include Desperate Housewives, Vanished, Daybreak, Bones and recurring roles on Drop Dead Diva and Heroes.
-Berman also appeared in the JD Salinger bio-pic, Rebel in the Rye with Nicholas Holt.
+Berman also appeared in the JD Salinger bio-pic, Rebel in the Rye with Nicholas Hoult.

 Berman also hosted the National Geographic mini-series, Lost Faces of the Bible.